 Different sectors have different viewpoints.
 Mobile operators are marketing early 5G as a go-faster version of LTE – a generational upgrade of the radio system to drive sales.
 The public sector wants it to spur the economy.
 Neither touch upon its more futuristic aspects, covering massive machine-type (mMTC) and ultra low-latency (URLLC) communications.

 “That’s right; if you talk to the 5G Innovation Centre at the University of Surrey, they will tell you a different story, about spectrum and radio elements.
 The reality is all of these are 5G.”

 “We are putting a collar on every cow.
 We will have 2,000 collars and 2,000 cows.
-That’s 2,000 new endpoints for the mobile network – in the middle of nowhere.
-The opportunity is huge in terms of the number of endpoints we can connect.
-It’s enough to put a mast in.”
+That’s 2,000 new endpoints for the mobile network – in the middle of nowhere.”

-But are cows, however many there are, going to generate the kind of data traditional subscribers will pay £30 per month for?
+But is it enough for mobile opetators to put a mast in?
+Are connected cows, however numerous, going to generate the kind of data traditional subscribers will pay £30 per month for?
 The data rates are minimal, surely?
-How can cows justify new 5G infrastructure?
-The thinking is wrong-headed, it seems.
-If anything, the perceived value from connected cows is simpler to define.

 “We are not there yet.
 But we will know that if you invest £5, say, to connect a cow then you will get £15 back – for these reasons.
 We will really show the impact of this technology.
 It’s going to be translated into a much harder ROI than we have ever achieved with people.”